 Niagara Falls Observatory

 Safety was a major concern as well, since installation would happen 250 feet above the ground with workers using scaffolding.
-The engineers and contractors needed an option that was easy to install and maneuver so high up—again, that solution was Champion Duct.
-Working with fiberglass made it easier for workers to maneuver the conduit through the maze of existing support beams to hangers suspended from the observation deck.
+The engineers and contractors needed an option that was easy to install and maneuver in an elevated setting – and again, the solution was Champion Duct.
+Working with fiberglass made it easier for workers to maneuver the conduit through the maze of existing support beams to hangers suspended from the observation tower.

 After construction concluded, the project manager confirmed to Champion Fiberglass that they would be “happy to use fiberglass conduit on another project.”